ILR Application Fee UK: What Settlement Actually Costs in 2026

 What If Your Application Is Refused?

 A refusal does not trigger a refund.
 You lose the full £3,226 per person, and your immigration status enters a period of uncertainty.
-If you submitted in time (before your current visa expired), Section 3C leave extends your existing conditions while you challenge the decision or apply again — but the money is gone.
+If you submitted in time (before your current visa expired), Section 3C leave may extend your existing conditions while an eligible challenge is pending — but the money is gone.

 This is the fundamental reason thorough preparation justifies itself financially.
 A refused ILR application for a family of four costs £12,904 in wasted fees.
 An administrative review (to challenge a refusal) costs an additional £80.
 If you need to apply again, another £12,904.
 The cost of getting it wrong is multiples of any professional help you could have obtained upfront.